Johannes Schober

 Johannes "Johann" Schober (14 November 1874 in Perg – 19 August 1932 in Baden bei Wien) was an Austrian jurist, law enforcement official, and politician.
 Schober was appointed Vienna Chief of Police in 1918 and became the founding president of Interpol in 1923, holding both positions until his death.
 He served as the chancellor of Austria from June 1921 to May 1922 and again from September 1929 to September 1930.
 He also served ten stints as an acting minister, variously leading the ministries of education, finance, commerce, foreign affairs, justice, and the interior, sometimes just for a few days or weeks at a time.
-Although Schober was elected to the National Council as the leader of a loose coalition of Greater German People's Party and Landbund near the end of his career, he never formally joined any political party.
+Although Schober was elected to the National Council as the leader of a loose coalition of the Greater German People's Party and the Landbund near the end of his career, he never formally joined any political party.
 Schober remained the only chancellor in Austrian history with no official ideological affiliation until 2019, when Brigitte Bierlein was appointed, becoming the first woman to take office.

 Early life

 Johannes Schober was born on 14 November 1874 in Perg, Upper Austria.
 Schober was the tenth child of Franz Schober, a senior civil servant and veteran of Radetzky's Italian campaigns, and Klara Schober, née Lehmann, a smallholder's daughter.
 On his father's side, the family came from money and prestige; Schober's paternal grandfather had been a physician.
 As was common among Catholic Austrians who were upper middle class but not quite upper crust, Schober's parents combined an ethos of obedience to Church and State with a broad pan-German streak and a strong attachment to their rural homeland with an appreciation for the humanities and the arts.
-The education they imparted on young Johannes appears to have emphasized hard work, piety, and patriotism.
+The education they imparted to young Johannes appears to have emphasized hard work, piety, and patriotism.

 The boy showed considerable academic aptitude during his years in the local elementary school and was thus groomed for university education from an early age.
 He attended the gymnasium in Linz and the Vincentinum, a Catholic boys' boarding school.
 Even though he had to work as a private tutor to pay his way, his grades were excellent.
 In 1894, having completed his secondary education, Schober enrolled at the University of Vienna to read law.
 A great lover of music, he joined the Academic Choral Society (Akademischer Gesangverein), a type of Burschenschaft.